JEE Counselling Logo

 When will JEE Main 2026 be conducted?

-JEE Main 2026 will be conducted in two sessions - Session 1 in January 2026 (January 21-30) and Session 2 in April 2026 (April 1-10).
-Candidates can appear in either or both sessions, and the best of the two scores will be considered for ranking.
+JEE Main 2026 was conducted in two sessions - Session 1 from January 21-30, 2026 and Session 2 from April 2-8, 2026.
+Candidates could appear in either or both sessions, and the best of the two scores is considered for ranking.

 2